monori-site/backend/README.md

 ![Stars](https://img.shields.io/github/stars/arisuland/Arisu?style=flat-square)
 ![Workflow Status](https://github.com/arisuland/Arisu/workflows/ESLint/badge.svg)

-> 👻✏️ **Translation made with simplicity, yet robust.
-Made with :heart: in TypeScript.**
+> ☔ **Translation made with simplicity, yet robust.
+Made with 💖 in TypeScript.**

 ## Features
-- All multi-lingual translation content in one place, but not required to be in one place.
+- All multi-lingual translation content in one place!
+But, it doesn't have to be.
 - No telemetry bullshit, none.
-- Requests to edit translation content, more contributions!
+- Requests to edit translation content, more contributions for projects!
 - Free, and open source!
   - All components are FoSS content under MIT.